 Ischemic Heart Disease (IHD) is a chronic condition characterized by atherosclerosis and reduced blood flow to the heart.
 Myocardial infarction (MI), more commonly known as a heart attack, occurs when heart tissue death occurs secondary to prolonged ischemia due to occlusion of the coronary artery.
-All the studies involving U.S. or European populations reported null effect estimates for IHD and myocardial infarction (MI), but mixed findings for angina.
-A multicity study in Europe reported no association for MI, but the same study observed a positive association (OR: 1.19; 95% CI: 1.05, 1.35) for angina pectoris during the warm season [April-September; von Klot et al. (2005)].
-In contrast, a study in London, reported null results for angina [OR: 0.98; 95% CI: 0.94, 1.03; Poloniecki et al. (1997)].
+All the studies involving U.S. or European populations reported null effect estimates for IHD and myocardial infarction (MI), but mixed findings for angina. -A multicity study in Europe reported no association for MI, but the same study observed a positive association (OR: 1.19; 95% CI: 1.05, 1.35) for angina pectoris during the warm season [April-September; von Klot et al. (2005)].
+One study reported elevated risks for recurrent MIs (Henrotin et al., 2010), while another observed no associations between short-term ozone exposure and ST-segment depression in elderly men with In contrast, a history of coronary artery disease (Delfino et al., 2011).

+Another study in London, reported null results for angina [OR: 0.98; 95% CI: 0.94, 1.03; Poloniecki et al. (1997)].
 Recent studies from Europe, Canada, and the U.S. consistently reported null or small positive effect estimates (i.e., $OR \le 1.02$) in analyses of MI (Nuvolone et al. 2017).
 A study in Iceland that analyzed associations with air pollutants, including ozone, and dispensing glyceryl trinitrate against angina pectoris did not observe increases in odds ratios in single pollutant models (Finnbjornsdottir et al., 2013).